 "The Wall that Heals" mobile memorial, now in Bridgeport, honors Vietnam War veterans

 Community members in Bridgeport are coming together to honor those who put their lives on the line during the Vietnam War with a special kind of memorial.
-It's called "The Wall that Heals," and it's in the process of being set up.
+It's called "The Wall that Heals," and it's almost done being set up.

 Start the conversation, or Read more at News12.com.